MargYeh/CrackStation/README.md

 # CrackStation, a Decrypter implementation

-This library takes in a SHA1 or SHA256 hash and outputs the corresponding password as a string (Maximum of 3 characters long).
+This Swift library takes in a SHA1 or SHA256 hash and outputs the corresponding password as a string (Maximum of 3 characters long).

 ## Overview
 This is a project created by Margaret Yeh for CS561 Software Engineering Methods in Fall 2022.